HomeBlogFederal Government Audiometric Testing Platform Procurement Guide

 RequirementWhat It Means for Platform Procurement

-FISMA Authorization to Operate (ATO)The platform must have a current ATO, or the agency must sponsor an ATO process.
-Commercial platforms without federal ATOs cannot host federal health records without a risk acceptance process.
+FISMA Authorization to Operate (ATO)Platform must have a current ATO or agency must sponsor an ATO process

-NIST SP 800-53 security controlsThe platform must implement applicable controls: access control, audit logging, configuration management, incident response, system and communications protection.
-Moderate or high baseline typical for health record systems.
+NIST SP 800-53 controlsAccess control, audit logging, configuration management, incident response, communications protection — Moderate or High baseline

-Role-based access controlAccess must be role-based: employees access only their own records; safety managers access records for their enrolled population; professional supervisors access records for review.
+Role-based access controlEmployees access only their own records; safety managers access enrolled population; professional supervisors access for review

 Commercial HIPAA ≠ Federal Requirements

-Platforms advertising “HIPAA compliance” have satisfied private-sector HIPAA requirements.
-Federal agencies are subject to HIPAA as implemented through agency-specific regulations plus the Privacy Act of 1974 — a separate framework.
-A platform meeting commercial HIPAA standards may not satisfy federal Privacy Act and FISMA requirements.
+Platforms advertising “HIPAA compliance” have satisfied private-sector standards.
+Federal agencies are subject to HIPAA plus the Privacy Act of 1974.
 Ask vendors specifically about FedRAMP authorization and federal ATO history.

-• Privacy Act of 1974: The agency must have a published System of Records Notice (SORN) covering employee health records.
-Access limited to authorized purposes; individuals have access and amendment rights.
+• Privacy Act: agency must have a published SORN; individuals have access and amendment rights

-• Federal Records Act: Audiometric records are federal records subject to NARA disposition schedules.
-Records must be retained per agency schedules and transferred to the Federal Records Center at separation — not simply deleted.
+• Federal Records Act: audiometric records are federal records subject to NARA disposition schedules; must be transferred to Federal Records Center at separation

 Section 508 Accessibility

-Section 508 requires that electronic technology used by federal agencies be accessible to people with disabilities.
-For audiometric testing platforms, this applies to web portals used by safety managers, employee-facing portals for records access, reporting and notification interfaces, and any training delivery components.
+Section 508 requires electronic technology used by federal agencies to be accessible to people with disabilities.
+For audiometric platforms, this applies to web portals used by safety managers and employees.
 Procurement RFPs should require vendors to provide a VPAT demonstrating WCAG 2.0 AA conformance.

 Noise monitoring records2 years per 1910.95(m)(1)Federal Records Act disposition schedule